-WARNINGS AND PRECAUTIONS
+WARNINGS AND PRECAUTIONS -

 - Re-operation to remove or replace implants may be required at any time due to medical reasons or device failure.
-If corrective action is not taken, complications may occur. - Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only. - Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Baby Gorilla®/Gorilla® Plating System. - The device should only be used in pediatric patients where the growth plates have fused or in which active growth plates will not be crossed by the system implants or instrumentation.
+If corrective action is not taken, complications may occur. - Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only. - Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Baby Gorilla®/Gorilla® Plating System. - Do not implant the instruments.

-MR SAFETY INFORMATION
+MR SAFETY INFORMATION -

 The Baby Gorilla®/Gorilla® Plating System has not been evaluated for safety and compatibility in the MR environment.
-It has not been tested for heating, migration, or image artifact in the MR environment.
-The safety of Baby Gorilla®/Gorilla® Plating System in the MR environment is unknown.
+It has not been tested for heating, migration or image artifact in the MR environment.
+The safety of the Baby Gorilla®/Gorilla®/Gorilla® Plating System in the MR environment is unknown.
 Scanning a patient who has this device may result in patient injury.